Draperstown Railway: History

-The line was built between 1881 and 1883, a short single-track branch line 8 mi in length, to connect Magherafelt and Draperstown.
+The line was authorised by the Draperstown Railway Act 1878 (41 & 42 Vict. c. clxxviii) and built between 1881 and 1883, a short single-track branch line 8 mi in length, to connect Magherafelt and Draperstown.
 The engineer was John Lanyon, and the contractors were J & W Grainger.

-It was operated by the Belfast and Northern Counties Railway and taken over by them in July 1895.
+It was operated by the Belfast and Northern Counties Railway and taken over by them in July 1895 under the Belfast and Northern Counties Railway Act 1895 (58 & 59 Vict. c. civ).

 Passenger services were withdrawn in 1930 and the line was finally closed in 1950.

 Stations

 The following stations were on the route: